Ball (mathematics)

 In mathematics, a ball is the solid figure bounded by a sphere; it is also called a solid sphere.
 It may be a closed ball (including the boundary points that constitute the sphere) or an open ball (excluding them).

 These concepts are defined not only in three-dimensional Euclidean space but also for lower and higher dimensions, and for metric spaces in general.
 A ball in n dimensions is called a hyperball or n-ball and is bounded by a hypersphere or (n−1)-sphere.
 Thus, for example, a ball in the Euclidean plane is the same thing as a disk, the planar region bounded by a circle.
 In Euclidean 3-space, a ball is taken to be the region of space bounded by a 2-dimensional sphere.
 In a one-dimensional space, a ball is a line segment.

 In other contexts, such as in Euclidean geometry and informal use, sphere is sometimes used to mean ball.
 In the field of topology the closed $n$-dimensional ball is often denoted as $B^n$ or $D^n$ while the open $n$-dimensional ball is $\operatorname{int} B^n$ or $\operatorname{int} D^n$.

 In Euclidean space

 In Euclidean n-space, an (open) n-ball of radius r and center x is the set of all points of distance less than r from x.
-A closed n-ball of radius r is the set of all points of distance less than or equal to r away from x.
+A closed n-ball of radius r is the set of all points of distance less than or equal to r from x.

 In Euclidean n-space, every ball is bounded by a hypersphere.
 The ball is a bounded interval when n = 1, is a disk bounded by a circle when n = 2, and is bounded by a sphere when n = 3.